NotDarkn/ultradocs/docs/guides/speedrun-tech.md

 Holding sideways while sliding sideways increases your horizontal speed by 5 unitsWall Bounces/
 ### Wounces
 Wall Jumping while in a slide reverses and preserves your momentum
+### Dash Extension
+Dash towards a ledge and slide as you go over it
+### Dash Extension Jump
+Dash towards a ledge and slide as you go over it then jump
 ### SSJ (Super Slide Jump)
 After letting go of slide there is a 3 frame window(assuming 120 fps) where pressing jump will do a <br />
 slide jump that adds either 24, 12 or 6 units to your speed depending on which of the frames you jump in <br />